 If you like what I’m doing at home with my kids, then the summer review bundles will help you get started with a similar routine!

-Teachers – If you’re looking for resources to send home for your 2nd grade students over the summer, we’ve got you covered!
-There are 8 weeks of spiral review pages, phonics games, reading passages, and more.
+Teachers – If you’re looking for resources to send home for your students over the summer, we’ve got you covered!
+There are 10 weeks of spiral review pages, phonics games, reading passages, and more.

 Parents – We’ll help you stop that summer slide!
-This bundle of resources is full of fun and meaningful activities for your recent 2nd grade grad preparing for 3rd grade.
-All resources are no-prep besides the phonics games which require a small amount of cutting and occasionally dice.
-Your 2nd grader will love reviewing with these activities!
+This bundle of resources is full of fun and meaningful activities for your students preparing for a new grade.